cloudflare/workerd/docs/v8-updates.md

    git rebase --onto 11.4.183.8 HEAD~8
    ```

+   Note that `HEAD~8`, here and elsewhere, could be replaced with
+   `$(git describe --tags --abbrev=0)`, which prints the name of the tag on which the
+   branch is based.

    There is usually some minor patch editing required during a rebase.

    Ideally at this stage, you should be able to build and test the local V8 with the